-The primary threat to the United Kingdom and our interests is not direct attack or invasion by other states but terrorism and cyber warfare.
-The Government has an overriding duty to make the best possible provision for defence against these threats.
+The primary threat to the United Kingdom and our interests is not direct attack or invasion by other states but terrorism, cyber and hybrid warfare.
+The Government has an overriding duty to make the best possible provision for defence against these new threats.

-We must also keep these threats in perspective.
+At the same time, we must also keep these threats in perspective.
 Creating a climate of fear helps terrorists, unnecessarily curtails freedom and diverts disproportionate resources from other areas.
-Less than 150 UK citizens have been killed by terrorists in the last 10 years; and more than 750,000 have died prematurely from smoking, with tens of thousands more linked to air pollution in our towns and cities.
-Just in 2020, over 40,000 have died directly from COVID-19 and many thousands more indirectly.
-We understand that defence is about saving lives, many of the actual threats we need to address cannot be dealt with by military force.
+Less than 100 UK citizens have been killed by terrorists in the last 20 years; and more than 1,500,000 have died prematurely from smoking, with tens of thousands more linked to air pollution in our towns and cities.
+So far over 125,000 have died directly from COVID-19 and many thousands more indirectly.
+We understand that defence is about saving lives but many of the actual threats we need to address cannot be dealt with by military force.

-We will unilaterally abolish the UK’s nuclear weapons.
-Nuclear weapons are so dreadful, there are no circumstances in which we would “press the button.”
+Along with a complete overall of the armed services, we will unilaterally abolish the UK’s nuclear weapons.
+Nuclear weapons are dreadful, their use would cause inconceivable death and destruction – there are no circumstances in which we would “press the button.”

 The Peoples Party will: